Men convicted in Ahmaud Arbery killing face life sentences - NewsBreak

 Men convicted in Ahmaud Arbery killing face life sentences

-BRUNSWICK, Ga. — (AP) — Three white men face sentencing by a judge Friday roughly six weeks after being convicted of murder for chasing a running Ahmaud Arbery in pickup trucks, cutting off the unarmed Black man's escape and fatally blasting him with a shotgun.
+BRUNSWICK, Ga. — (AP) — Ahmaud Arbery's family asked a judge to show no lenience Friday in sentencing three white men convicted of murder for chasing the running Black man in pickup trucks, cutting off his escape and fatally blasting him with a shotgun.

 “These are the qualities that made these men assume that Ahmaud was a dangerous criminal and chase them with guns drawn.
 To me, those qualities reflect a young man full of life and energy who looked like me and the people I loved," Jasmine Arbery said.